-Note: When using big pots, it is recommended to use the larger elements.
+Note: When using big pots, it is recommended to use the front elements.
+There is more room in the front and potential cleanup of rear of appliance due to staining or discoloration will be minimized.

 Choosing the Correct Cookware

 Cookware must be centered and fully contact the surface of the cooking element.